 Not exactly.

-In short, worry about impressing the hiring manager first and the robots second.
+Worry about impressing the hiring manager first – and the robots second.

-The goal of your resume is to connect the dots between what the organization’s needs and what you bring to the table.
+The goal of your HR executive resume is to connect the dots between what the organization’s needs and what you bring to the table.

-That’s what this step is all about: drawing the parallels between the demands of the job description and your own experiences and competencies.
+That’s what this step is all about.
+You will be drawing the parallels between the demands of the job description and your own professional background.

-Return to the list you created in the previous step and put each separate requirement or request into the left column of a simple, two-column table.
+Return to the list you created in the previous step.
+Put each separate requirement or request into the left column of a simple, three-column table.

 Understanding the ins and outs of the position you’re applying for is important, but so is digging into the organization itself.

 Before you start your resume, dedicate some time to researching the company.
-Look at resources including:
+Look at:

 - Company website